 - We start with learning mathematics history beginning with ancient history.

-- Find, describe and create projects around the connections there are with basic geometry and nature by looking at the most common patterns in nature including circular (think spirals and spheres), polygonal, lines, and symmetry.
+- Find, describe and create projects around the connections there are with geometry and nature by looking at the most common patterns in nature including circular (think spirals and spheres), polygonal, lines, and symmetry.

 - Find, describe and create projects about the Fibonacci and Golden numbers found in art, architecture and nature.